Connected with Ilkeston’s water supply …. Adeline recalls the deficiencies of Ilkeston’s sanitation system.

-By the end of August 1884 premises in Station Road were fitted up and ready for the reception of patients, so long as there were not more than ten of them at one time!
+By the end of August 1884 a couple of cottages in Station Road were fitted up and ready for the reception of patients, so long as there were not more than ten of them at one time!

-By that time the old institution had treated 462 in-patients and 1559 out-patients.
+By the time of its closure, the old institution had treated 462 in-patients and 1559 out-patients.

 In 1853 the Government’s Vaccination Act made vaccination for all infants compulsory although it was not strictly enforced and gave rise to much resistance.